Cosmo-Tech/Babylon-End-User-Doc/docs/partials/Installation/VenvSetup.md

     .venv\Scripts\Activate.ps1
     ```
 !!! warning
-    Once you install babylon in a venv you will need to activate this venv every time you want to use babylon.
+    Once you install Babylon in a venv you will need to activate this venv every time you want to use Babylon.